Helicobacter pylori in the Stomach: A Cancer Risk

 In gastric epithelial cells within the stomach lining, CagA and other genes or proteins from H. pylori can participate in several signalling pathways that control cell growth and cell invasion.

 “With H. pylori, you have an infection, which causes inflammation, then healing, then more inflammation.
-Over time, this cycle of constant cell regeneration can result in mistakes that lead to cancer,” says Dr Patrick Lynch of the Department of Gastroenterology Hepatology and Nutrition, Division of Internal Medicine, MD Anderson Cancer Center.
+Over time, this cycle of constant cell regeneration can result in mistakes that lead to cancer.

 Share this article: